ashrafi-bd/Nutrient-density/README.md

 # Nutrient-density
-Comparison of 10 vegetables
+Comparison of 10 vegetables,
-The source of Nutrient values are Food Composition Table for Bangladesh (2013)
+the source of Nutrient values are Food Composition Table for Bangladesh (2013)